 Credit Facility.
 On March 11, 2005, we entered into a three-year secured revolving credit agreement, as amended, providing for a revolving credit facility with Bank of America, N.A.
 Borrowings under the revolving credit facility are subject to a borrowing base limitation, which was initially set at \$18.0 million, subject to adjustment.
 On November 1, 2005, the amount available under the borrowing base limitation was increased to \$23.0 million and was redetermined without change on May 30, 2006.
 On December 19, 2006, the amount available under the borrowing base limitation was increased to \$30.0 million.
 Effective July 19, 2007, the credit facility increased to \$150.0 million and the amount available under the borrowing base limitation was increased to \$60.0 million.
 In connection with our acquisition of strategic assets in West Texas in the Permian Basin, effective as of December 20, 2007, our borrowing base under the revolving credit facility increased from \$60.0 million to \$90.0 million and the Eurodollar interest rate, which we can elect to use at our option, was reduced by 0.75%.
-In addition, the maturity date was extended from March 31, 2009 to March 31, 2010.
-We agreed to pay a borrowing base increased for 0.50% of any increase of the borrowing base over the highest borrowing base previously in effect, payable on the day such increased borrowing base becomes effective.
+In addition, the maturity date was extended from June 30, 2009 to March 31,

+2010.
+We agreed to pay a borrowing base increase fee of 0.50% of any increase of the borrowing base over the highest borrowing base previously in effect, payable on the day such increased borrowing base becomes effective.
 The facility is subject to annual and semi annual redeterminations.
-We are currently in the process of a redetermination based on our year-end reserve information and bank pricing decks among other considerations.
-The outcome cannot be predicted at this time.
-We make quarterly interest payments on amounts borrowed under the facility, which amounts bear interest at the Eurodollar rate plus 2.00% (2.48% at March 31, 2009).
+We are currently in the process of a redetermination based on our year-end reserve information and current bank pricing decks, among other considerations.
+We expect that our borrowing base will be reduced in response to significant declines in commodity prices during the last eight months, but the specific level cannot be predicted at this time.
+We make quarterly interest payments on amounts borrowed under the facility, which amounts bear interest at the Eurodollar rate plus 2.00% (2.31% at June 30, 2009).
 Our obligations under the credit facility are collateralized by a lien on substantially all of our Louisiana and West Texas oil and gas assets.

 The credit facility contains certain affirmative and negative covenants, including, but not limited to the following financial covenants: (a) the ratio of funded debt to EBITDAX (net income before deductions for taxes, excluding unrealized gains and losses related to trading securities and commodity hedges, plus depreciation, depletion, amortization and interest expense, plus exploration costs deducted in determining net income under full cost accounting) for a twelve-month period may not be greater than 2.00 to 1.00; and (b) the ratio of EBITDAX to interest expense for a twelve-month period may not be less than 3.00 to 1.00.
-We were in compliance with all covenants at March 31, 2009.
-As of March 31, 2009, approximately \$59 million was outstanding under this facility.
+We were in compliance with all covenants at June 30, 2009.
+As of June 30, 2009, approximately \$59.0 million was outstanding under this facility.
 We have used the proceeds of our borrowings under the credit facility for the exploration of our oil and natural gas properties and other capital expenditures, acquisition opportunities, replacement of facilities and equipment due to Hurricane Rita and for other general corporate purposes.